s-victor/TinyPedal/docs/customization.md

     rate_of_change_interval
 Set time interval in seconds for rate of change calculation.
 Default interval is `5` seconds.
 Minimum interval is limited to `1` second, maximum interval is limited to `60` seconds.

+    rate_of_change_smoothing_samples
+Set number of samples for rate of change data smoothing calculation (EMA).
+Value range in `1` to `500`.
+Lower value may result more fluctuated reading.
+Set `1` to disable smoothing.

     show_tyre_compound
 Show tyre compound index (front/rear).